Body corporate rental properties

 Alert

-From 1 May 2024, Queensland body corporate laws have changed including those relating to towing vehicles, pets, smoking and requirements to provide updated by-laws to tenants.
+From 1 May 2024, Queensland body corporate laws have changed including those relating to towing vehicles, pets, and smoking.
+If by-laws are updated, a tenant needs to be given a copy.
 Learn more at the Office of the Commission for Body Corporate and Community Management’s website.

 If you rent, own, or manage a unit, townhouse or apartment, there may be additional body corporate rules that apply as part of community living.